-In either case, the standards and our intependent judges, aka our inner critics, are often responsible for us not being proficient in the art and skill of feedback and our not embracing power.
-As good leaders, it is incumbent on us to learn to dis-engage from our inner critics, to give and receive valuable feedback and to embrace our power with both strength and heart*.
-This is one case/example where being in the nexus is not positive but rather a place of deep pain.
+In either case, the standards and our independent judges, aka our inner critics, are often responsible for us not being proficient in the art and skill of feedback and our not embracing power.
+As good leaders, it is incumbent on us to learn to dis-engage from our inner critics, to give and receive valuable feedback and to embrace our power with both strength and heart.
+This is the intersection of your inner critic, feedback and power.